 Pennsylvania Divorce Laws

-• The inheritances and expectancies of both partners
+• The inheritances and expectancies of both spouses

-• The sources of income of both partners inclusive of insurance, retirement, medical and other benefits
+• The income sources of both partners inclusive of insurance, retirement, medical and other benefits

 • The emotional, mental, physical states and the ages of both parties